 Field Collecting:

 Trap stations consisted of uniform linear arrays of 15 6-inch plastic cereal bowls (Solo) placed in 5 clusters of 3 each white, blue, and yellow.
 These large bowls were replaced in 2016 and subsequently with identically-painted 4 oz. “mini-bowls” with, according to literature ( ) equivalent attractiveness to bees.
 The yellow and blue paint used was () as used in other bee surveys ().
 The bowl arrays were accompanied by 3 equally-spaced “blue vane” traps (BanfieldBio, Woodinville, WA) with original fluorescent yellow collecting jars.
 Thus, we designate this 15+3 configuration as our basic functional trapping unit.
 A significant variation was employed at BPF, where only a single Blue Vane Trap per 15-bowl array was used.
-This was a conservation measure in consideration of the potential presence of the threatened Bombus occidentalis, the last know population of which in the Puget sound was within flight range of BPF. <Rough calculations based on number of specimens collected in bowl vs. Blue Vane traps and consideration of such comparisons in the literature ( ) suggests that this variation had approximately 0.6 X the power of the full trap unit.> This was a conservation measure in consideration of the potential presence of the threatened Bombus occidentalis, the last know population of which in the Puget sound was within flight range of BPF.
+This was a conservation measure in consideration of the potential presence of the threatened Bombus occidentalis, the last know population of which in the Puget sound was within flight range of BPF. <Rough calculations based on number of specimens collected in bowl vs. Blue Vane traps and consideration of such comparisons in the literature ( ) suggests that this variation had approximately 0.6 X the power of the full trap unit.> This was a conservation measure in consideration of the potential presence of the threatened Bombus occidentalis, the last known population of which in the Puget sound was within flight range of BPF.
 In several of the early years of the survey, traps placed in high vegetation were elevated on wooden stakes with specially designed platforms in an attempt to increase visibility of the bowl.
 Likewise, in a few instances, Blue Vane traps were suspended from metal rods with a terminal hook.
 These elevated methods were found not to increase trap catch substantially in our sites, added substantially to deployment effort, were not widely used, and were abandoned in the later years of the study.

 Traps were filled with a catch fluid of water containing 5-10 drops of unscented dish detergent.
 Trap placement was done on a monthly bases from April through September in most years, with collection date sensitive to weather conditions.
 Trap arrays were placed for a single 24-hour period starting at approximately 8:00-10:00.